A Roadmap for Multi-State Cooperation on Offshore Wind Development

 U.S. Jones Act Compliant Offshore Wind Turbine Installation Vessel Study.
 An assessment and report by GustoMSC examined the functional requirements and costs of constructing a purpose-built vessel that would comply with the federal Jones Act and meet the needs of the U.S. offshore wind industry.
 The analysis developed conceptual plans for two vessel options: a wind turbine installation vessel and a feeder barge.
 Three US shipyards them submitted indicative cost estimates for building the vessels.

-This work is guided by a Steering Committee comprised of the state agencies listed above.
+The Roadmap project was guided by a Steering Committee comprised of the state agencies listed above.
 A full list of the Steering Committee members is available here.

 EXPECTED OUTCOMES AND IMPACTS

-The states will help build an offshore wind market of sufficient scale to drive down costs and achieve economic development benefits.
+Through regional cooperation and collaboration, the states will help build an offshore wind market of sufficient scale to drive down costs and achieve economic development benefits.
 Offshore wind development will have significant economic and environmental benefits.
 It will:

 - Address peak demand by providing more electricity during summer and winter peaking hours